-The principal purpose and function of the Board of Trustees is to preserve, enhance, and improve the University as an institution of the highest quality and standards, with a faculty and administration charged to fulfill both the general and specific missions of the University: to educate and serve the people of New York City, to constitute an urbanoriented institution of higher education, and to engage persistently in the search for knowledge and truth.
+The principal purpose and function of the Board of Trustees is to preserve, enhance, and improve the University as an institution of the highest quality and standards, with a faculty and administration charged to fulfill both the general and specific missions of the University: to educate and serve the people of New York City, to constitute an urban-oriented institution of higher education, and to engage persistently in the search for knowledge and truth.
+The Board of Trustees consists of seventeen members: ten appointed by the governor of New York, five appointed by the mayor of New York City, plus the chairperson of the university student senate (ex-officio) and the chairperson of the university faculty senate (ex-officio).
 The authority to appoint the University Chancellor rests with the Board of Trustees.
-Reporting to the Board, the Chancellor serves as the University's Chief Executive Officer.